cl-test-grid/cl-test-grid/reporting/README.md

 The `test-grid-reporting` package contains the reporting code we will consider below.
-The package doesn't export public functions, so lets enter it:

 ``` shell
 $ git clone git@github.com:cl-test-grid/cl-test-grid.git